DianaSinapova/Manual-QA-Portfolio/IdeaCenter-WEB-APP/Bug_Reports.md

 ### Environment:

-* Browser:
+- Browser: Google Chrome 120
-* OS:
+- OS: Windows 10
-* Version:
+- Version: Demo / Test

-### Preconditions: User is not logged
+### Preconditions: - User is not logged in

 ### Steps to Reproduce:

-1. Open the aplikation from the URL
+1. Open the application using the URL.
-2. Observe the Navbar and all buttons are they present and in the correct plays
+2. Observe the Navbar and check if all buttons are in the correct positions.

 ### Expected Result:

-User See all buttons in Navbar in correct plays:
+All buttons in the Navbar are in the correct positions:
 - "SIGN IN" and "SIGN UP FOR FREE" buttons on the left
-- back to Home page link on the righ
+- "Back to Home page" link on the right

 ### Actual Result:

-The button are swapped:
+The buttons are swapped:
-"SIGN IN" and "SIGN UP FOR FREE" buttons on the right
+- "SIGN IN" and "SIGN UP FOR FREE" buttons are on the right
-- back to Home page link on the jeft
+- "Back to Home page" link is on the left

 ### Severity:
 Low

 ### Priority:
 Low

 ### Status:

-New / Open / In Progress / Fixed / Retest / Closed
+New